gcallah/Rationalism/scapegoat/trumpscapegoat.md

 It is only in the City of God, where mimetic rivalry has been set aside, that differences of degree can actually be abolished.

+So political maturity consists in recognizing that, in the City of Man, we will always be "stuck" with a hierarchy, a social order of different "degrees," that is somewhat arbitrary and somewhat unfair.
+The wokest of the woke cannot evade this fact: instead, what they want is that they are at the top of the hierarchy, and that their preferred differtiae are what establishes who is on top and who is of lesser rank.

+In the City of Man, the best polity we "ordinary folk" can hope for is one in which the ruling class at least tries to acknoweldge our issues and concerns.
+And, unfortunately, the rule of the woke elite appears to be particularly awful in this regard, in that they seem to hold the people they wish to rule in complete contempt.